October 30, 2011

 I can assure you of one thing: retirement is not what it was for your parents, maybe even an older sibling.
-The environment that created the Sun City model of endless golf in a tract home under the desert or Florida sun is vanishing and not likely to return.
+The environment that created the Sun City model of endless golf in a tract home under the desert or Florida sun is vanishing, or at least no longer the only option.
 Are there still folks who live like that and even aspire to that type of life?
 Absolutely, and there is nothing wrong with it if that is how you describe a satisfying retirement.

-That model has been either severely damaged, if not shattered.
+That model has been severely damaged.
 Certainly, there will be an increasingly large percentage of our citizens who have no real expectation of a standard retirement lifestyle.
-The financial meltdown has destroyed too many nest eggs and shredded financial plans.
+The financial meltdown of 2008 and the stagnation of wages for many destroyed too many nest eggs and shredded financial plans.
 Working as long as possible will be essential, or even desired, by many.

 So, for those whose future holds a promise of retirement, what has it become?
 What is retirement now?
 What are the basic elements that build a satisfying retirement and are, at least to some degree, under your control?